sacres/thevoxfox/docs/msync.md

 ## TheVoxFox Usage: !msync

-TheVoxFox accept a small range of arguments that you can use to retrieve modulesync version statues or generate reports.
+TheVoxFox accepts a small range of arguments that you can use to retrieve modulesync version statues or generate reports.

+Learn more about modulesync [here](https://github.com/voxpupuli/modulesync_config)

 Using `!msync` with no args will retrieve the latest semver tag from our modulesync_config repo.